-This writing is continuation of a whole article about the haze as an important weather factor.
-Previously I have described the basic types of haze and I drawn attention on impact the atmospheric aerosols on human’s health.
-Now, in terms of the continuation I would like to describe the impact of haze on the light scattering in the atmosphere and the visual range.
+This writing is a continuation of a whole article about haze as an important weather factor.
+Previously I have described the basic types of haze and I drew attention to the impact the atmospheric aerosols on human health.
+Now, in terms of the continuation, I would like to describe the impact of haze on the light scattering in the atmosphere and the visual range.

-The presence of the haze in the atmosphere impact on the light scattering.
+The presence of the haze in the atmosphere impacts the light scattering.
 Haze makes usually milky white color for the atmosphere (Pic.
-1), while against a bright background it will become yellowish, grey or orange-red at the sunrise/sunset (Pic.
-2); likewise against darker background it will be light blue (Pic.
+1), while against a bright background it will become yellowish, grey, or orange-red at sunrise/sunset (Pic.
+2); likewise, against a darker background, it will be light blue (Pic.
 3).
-This is due to optical effect caused by the haze particles; i.e. the scattering of light by the haze particles.
-The type and direction of scattering depends critically on the size of the particle (Ackerman, Knox, 2007).
-The presence of haze is strongly related to the Beer-Lambert Law, described in earlier article.
-It means, that as cloud is further from observer, its color turns from dark to bluish, when shaded and from yellowish to reddish, when illuminated.
+This is due to the optical effect caused by the haze particles; i.e. the scattering of light by the haze particles.
+The type and direction of scattering depend critically on the size of the particle (Ackerman, Knox, 2007).
+The presence of haze is strongly related to the Beer-Lambert Law, described in an earlier article.
+It means, that as the cloud is further from the observer, its color turns from dark to bluish when shaded and from yellowish to reddish when illuminated.

-There are 3 main sources of particular matter in the terrestial atmosphere (Kokhanovsky, 2008):
+There are 3 main sources of the particular matter in the terrestrial atmosphere (Kokhanovsky, 2008):

 – surface (e.g dust or sea salt),

 – gas-to-particle conversion

 – cosmic aerosols